RocketGod-git/Flipper_Zero/nfc/Fun_Files/ReadMe.md

 Acknowledgements: [RogueMaster](https://github.com/RogueMaster/) | cyanic | Null Silvry | [Equip](https://github.com/equipter/) | DDVL (for discussions, testing, and any files.)

 -----

+## Donation Information

+Nothing is ever expected for the hoarding of digital files, creations I have made, or the people I may have helped.

+## Ordering from Lab401?
+[USE THIS LINK FOR 5% OFF!](https://lab401.com/r?id=vsmgoc) (Or code `UberGuidoZ` at checkout.)

 I've had so many asking for me to add this.<br>
 ![Flipper_Blush](https://user-images.githubusercontent.com/57457139/183561666-4424a3cc-679b-4016-a368-24f7e7ad0a88.jpg) ![Flipper_Love](https://user-images.githubusercontent.com/57457139/183561692-381d37bd-264f-4c88-8877-e58d60d9be6e.jpg)